ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 $$

-Statistically, it measures the proportion of variability in $Y $ that can be explained using$X$.
+Statistically, it measures the proportion of variability in $Y$ that can be explained using $X$.

 </details>